Tools and Resources

 The following measures may help you prevent a broken rib:

 - Protect yourself from athletic injuries.
 Wear protective equipment when playing contact sports.

-- Take steps to decrease your risk of household falls.
-Remove clutter from your floors and clean spills promptly, use a rubber mat in the shower, keep your home well lit, and put skid-proof backing on carpets and area rugs.
+- Reduce the risk of household falls.
+Remove clutter from your floors and clean spills promptly, use a rubber mat in the shower, keep your home well-lit, and put skidproof backing on carpets and area rugs.

-- Decrease your chance of getting osteoporosis.
-Getting enough calcium in your diet is important for maintaining strong bones.
-Aim for about 1,000 milligrams of calcium daily from food and supplements.
+- Strengthen your bones.
+Getting enough calcium and vitamin D in your diet is important for maintaining strong bones.
+Aim for about 1,200 milligrams of calcium and 600 International Units of vitamin D daily from food and supplements.

 Medical Education and Research (MFMER).
 All rights reserved.
 A

 single copy of these materials may be reprinted for noncommercial

 "EmbodyHealth," "Enhance your life," and the triple-shield Mayo

 Clinic logo are trademarks of Mayo Foundation for Medical Education